-Stream Ecology.
-This dual-listed course explores the biological, chemical, physical, and geological processes shaping the structure and function of flowing water ecosystems.
-Topics from basic principles to synthetic theories of stream ecosystems are covered, as well as applications for management of water quality, biological integrity, and fisheries in streams.
-Laboratory sessions and field trips provide hands-on experiences.
-Students work on term projects in small groups.
-Graduate students enrolling in A Ecl 518 participate in bi-weekly discussions of primary literature.
+Stream Ecology - Offered at the graduate- and advanced undergraduate levels, this course explored the biological, chemical, physical, and geomorphological processes shaping the structure and function of flowing water ecosystems.
+Topics from basic principles to synthetic theories of stream ecosystems were covered, as well as applications for management of water quality, biological integrity, and fisheries in streams and rivers.
+Laboratory sessions and field exercises provided hands-on experiences.
+Students worked on reports of their field and laboratory studies in small groups.
 Team-taught with Dr. Thomas Isenhart.